 After a haircut did away with the worst of her damage, Ambrosio turned to her favorite haircare line, Marajó.
 She loves their products so much that she's partnered up with the brand, appearing in ad campaigns.
 "My friends at home have healthy hair because they don't put theirs through the stress that mine goes through," she said.
 I need to have the best product to bring it back to life and that's what Marajó does."
 One of her favorite products is the Nourishing Cleansing Crème ($29).
 It's a gentle cream cleanser with pracaxi oil, which is sourced from the Brazilian Amazon.
 "It really helps because it doesn't have detergents that regular shampoo has," she said.

 As for the final step in her hair rejuvenation plan, Ambrosio turned to her Brazilian roots.
 "Growing up in Brazil, we didn't have all these amazing products back then," she shared.
 "My mom would get avocados and natural oils and mix it together and put it in my hair.
 I loved doing it because it was mother, daughter time and I felt like I was in a salon."

-We love at-home hair masques, especially those that include avocado, which is why we always keep a number of different DIY hair masque recipes on hand.
+We love at-home hair masks, especially those that include avocado, which is why we always keep several different DIY hair mask recipes on hand.
 After all, the vitamins and fatty acids in avocado are super nourishing to the hair cuticle.
 (If you don't want to deal with peeling and mashing a whole avocado, try applying avocado oil to your hair, which is less messy and a little bit easier to shampoo out).

 Head over to Us Weekly to read the full article.
 Then, read about the crazy-popular vegan and cruelty-free makeup brand that's coming to Ulta.